skip to Main Content

-• For lists of other bills we support, see the pages for Criminal Justice, Economic Justice, and Environmental Stewardship.
+• For lists of other bills we supported, see the pages for Criminal Justice, Economic Justice, and Environmental Stewardship.

-• 2023 priority bills that are not moving forward this year are listed after the table, followed by companion bills where the partner has become the “vehicle.”
+• 2023 priority bills that did not move forward this year are listed after the table, followed by companion bills where the partner became the “vehicle.”

 • For tips on following action on the bills, see Today’s Tips.

 1045 Basic Income pilot.
 This bill reached the House Appropriations Committee, but no hearing was scheduled.
 This bill is not going forward this year, probably because the budget is too tight for starting new programs.
+BUT a budget proviso was included to continue the GRIT pilot in Tacoma.
 The bill will be eligible for action in the 2024 session, which is the second year of the current biennial session.

 1087 Limiting Solitary Confinement.
 Reached House Appropriations but no hearing was scheduled.
 It now cannot go forward this year, probably because of the unexpectedly large cost projected by the Department of Corrections.
 See the fiscal note.
 The bill will be eligible for action in the 2024 session, which is the second year of the current biennial session.